miguelmota/alexa-voice-service.js/README.md

 Things you can do with this library now:

 - Login with Amazon and get access token
+- Get access token and refresh token from code response type
 - Get access token from refresh token
-- Get access token from code response type
-- Request microphone
+- Request user microphone
-- Record user audio
+- Record user audio using microphone
 - Send user audio to AVS
 - Parse response from AVS
 - Play MP3 response from AVS